Ban Chiang: Significant bovidae zooarchaeological work

+A decline in health

+With a reliance on the work of water buffalo in wet rice paddy fields during the Early period 2100 to 900 BC brought an increase of agriculture and an increase of new diseases for those at Ban Chiang.
+The over exposure of early domesticated animals is thought to have increased the risk of new diseases individuals were not accustomed to.
+This was determined through an analysis of life expectancy where researchers found a life expectancy of 28.1 years in the post water buffalo agriculture group and a life expectancy of 30.4 years in the pre water buffalo agriculture group.
+Although new innovations, such as the water buffalo, decreased life expectancy at Ban Chiang, these innovations contributed to the increase of goods, culture, and evolution at Ban Chiang.

 UNESCO World Heritage status

-The site itself was declared a UNESCO World Heritage Site in 1992 under criteria iii, which describes a site that "bear[s] a unique or at least exceptional testimony to a cultural tradition or to a civilization which is living or has disappeared."
+The site itself was declared a UNESCO World Heritage Site in 1992 under criterion iii, which describes a site that "bear[s] a unique or at least exceptional testimony to a cultural tradition or to a civilization which is living or has disappeared."

 The Ban Chiang National Museum

 The site has been increasingly attractive to Thai and international tourists, an interest fostered by a site museum that has continually upgraded its buildings and exhibitions about the site, its discovery, and archaeological interpretation, as well as the history of interest in the site by the Thai royal family.
 The museum includes an accurate open pit recreation of the excavation at a temple some 700 meters away called Wat Pho Si Mai, with the Ban Chiang Culture artifacts and simulated skeletons displayed as they appeared during excavation.
 Included in the museum's collection is the traveling exhibit curated by Dr White, titled Ban Chiang, Discovery of a Lost Bronze Age, which toured internationally following the 1974-75 Penn Museum excavations and became part of the Ban Chiang Museum permanent exhibit in 1987.
 The museum includes "displays and information that highlight the three main periods and six sub-periods" as well as the site's general and excavation history.
 Artifacts from the museum are also displayed in a Virtual Museum website.
 The site and museum have been reviewed by several travel publications, including CNN, TripAdvisor, and the official tourism site of Thailand.
 This tourist traffic in turn has had a profound impact on the village economy, with several small shops and restaurants developing near the museum.